Gravitational perturbation and quasi-normal modes of charged black holes in Einstein-Born-Infeld gravity: Static charged black hole in Einstein-Born-Infeld gravity

 The Hawking temperature of the black hole is given by,

-Here, $r_+$ is the event horizon of the black hole which is a solution of $f(r)=0$.
-The above black hole and its thermodynamic properties are discussed in \cite{rasheed}.
-Static charged black hole solution to the above action with a cosmological constant was presented in \cite{fer1} and was extended to higher dimensions in \cite{dey}.
+Here, $r_{eh}$ is the event horizon of the black hole which is a solution of $f(r)=0$.
+The above black hole and its thermodynamic properties are discussed in \cite{rasheed} and static charged black hole solution to Born-Infeld gravity with a cosmological constant was presented in \cite{fer1} and was extended to higher dimensions in \cite{dey}.